Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Convergence Analysis

 \section{Convergence Analysis}

-In our companion paper~\cite{Gao2021}, the global convergence of Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} are proved in detail.
-The global convergence results are based on the stable manifold theorem.
-For simplicity, we only give an informal statement of the global convergence results.
-Details are referred to \cite{Gao2021}.

-\begin{theorem}[informal] If stepsize is a sufficiently small constant and the initial point $X^{(0)}$ lies in a big ball with radius depending on the spectrum of $A$, then Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} converge to their global minima for all initial points outside a set $W$ of measure zero. \end{theorem}

-Comparing to our later local convergence result, the stepsize in Theorem~\ref{thm:global-conv} is much smaller.
-We claim that, when the iterator is close to the boundary of the big ball, the choice of the stepsize is indeed very restrictive.

-From now on, we focus on the local convergence to a global minimum, denoted as $X^* \in \calX^*$.
-Similar notations as in Table~\ref{tab:notations} are applied to $X^*$ as well.
-More precisely, $x^*_i$ denotes the $i$-th column of $X^*$ and $X_i^*$ denotes the first $i$ columns of $X^*$.
-The analysis of the local convergence to $X^*$ is carried out through Lemma~\ref{lem:one-vec-linear}, Lemma~\ref{lem:multi-vec-linear}, and Theorem~\ref{thm:local-conv-obj1}.
-Lemma~\ref{lem:one-vec-linear} and Lemma~\ref{lem:multi-vec-linear} provide per-iteration bound on the residual of the first column and later columns respectively, and Theorem~\ref{thm:local-conv-obj1} put together these bounds and concludes a local linear convergence.
-Once the local convergence to a global minimum is analyzed, we show the linear convergence to the set of global minima in Corollary~\ref{cor:local-conv-obj1}.
-Since all global minima are isolated from each other and the small stepsize restricts the iterator staying around a particular minimum, the linear convergence to the set of global minima is a straightforward result from Theorem~\ref{thm:local-conv-obj1}.
+In this section, we focus on the local convergence of the proposed \TOMOne{}.
+A similar result holds for \TOMTwo{} as well.
+We denote the set of stable fixed points as $\calX^*$ and a stable fixed point as $X^* \in \calX^*$.
+Further, $x^*_i$ denotes the $i$-th column of $X^*$ and $X_i^*$ denotes the first $i$ columns of $X^*$.
+The conclusion of the local convergence to $X^*$ is given in Theorem~\ref{thm:local-conv-obj1}, whereas Lemma~\ref{lem:one-vec-linear} and Lemma~\ref{lem:multi-vec-linear} provide per-iteration bound on the residual of the first column and later columns, respectively.
+Finally, the rate of local convergence is given in Corollary~\ref{cor:local-conv-obj1}.